congard/nvidia-system-monitor/README.md

 # Installing
 ## Archlinux
-PKGBUILD avaliable in AUR: [nvidia system monitor](https://aur.archlinux.org/packages/nvidia-system-monitor)
+PKGBUILD avaliable in AUR: [nvidia system monitor](https://aur.archlinux.org/packages/nvidia-system-monitor-git)

+## Other
+Run `sudo ./install.sh`.
+Note: you will not receive automatic updates if you install this way

 # Config
 Here example of simple config located in `~/.config/nvidia-system-monitor/config`: